recurrsed/sub-sunday-vote-listener/README.md

 # sub-sunday-vote-listener
-Collects data from Twitch stream chat, and stores it in `.csv` or `.json` format.
+Collects data from Twitch stream chat for SubSunday votes, and stores them to Firebase DB.
-File writing process is triggered with cronjob every 3 minutes.